jescalan/listplayer/README.md

 - `next` - player is moving to the next track
 - `prev` - player is moving to the previous track
 - `seek` - player is seeking to a different location within a track
-- `volumeChange` - player's volume has been changed
 - `error` - there was some type of error

 Each event will provide a response object as the first parameter with additional information, if necessary.

 #### Advanced

-Finally, you can access the raw web audio nodes if you need to do more advanced things:
+ListPlayer also provides a web audio context linked to the player, so you can access the raw web audio nodes if you need to do more advanced things:

 ```js
 player.ctx // raw web audio context
 player.analyzer // raw analyzer for getting frequency, visualizations, etc
 ```

-The UI is up to you entirely.
+Note that the Web Audio API is not supported in any version of Internet Explorer, so these properties will not be present in IE. The UI is up to you entirely.
 You can build any UI you want and control it through ListPlayer.
 If anyone has built a nice UI that you'd like to share, please submit a pull request and we'll add it to the readme!

+### Browser Compatibility

+Since this project primarily uses the [`<audio> element`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/audio), it can be used in [IE9+](http://caniuse.com/#feat=audio) safely.
+If you are using the web audio API features described in the section above, they are only supported in [IE 10+](http://caniuse.com/#feat=audio-api), and unfortunately completely unsupported in Safari due to its lack of support for `createMediaElementSource` up to the latest version, which is `9` at the time of writing.

 ### License & Contributing